 Tuition and registration fees are not refundable.
 The program's budget is determined based on enrollment numbers at the start of the academic year and financial commitments are made to faculty, staff, and facilities investments accordingly.
 Therefore, requests for pro-rated tuition charges or refunds as a result of illness, unexpected departures, or extended holidays cannot be granted.
+Thirty days notice is required for withdrawal.

 The following tuition forgiveness is offered: